Speed Race: Reception

 In Japan, due to the complexity of the hardware, Taito released Speed Race at a price point of 100 yen per play, compared to the standard 50 yen per play up until then.
 Despite this, the game became a major hit in Japan, establishing 100 yen as the standard price point for arcade games in Japan over the next several decades.
 The updated versions Speed Race DX and Speed Race Twin were among the top ten highest-grossing arcade video games of 1976 in Japan, with Speed Race DX at number two (below Taito's Ball Park) and Speed Race Twin at number eight.
-Speed Race DX went on to be the highest-earning arcade video game of 1977 in Japan, and second highest-earning overall arcade game below Namco's electro-mechanical F-1.
+Speed Race DX went on to be the highest-grossing arcade video game of 1977 in Japan, and second-highest-grossing overall arcade game below Namco's electro-mechanical F-1.

 In North America, the game became a hit when it was released by Midway there in 1975.
 Wheels sold 7,000 arcade cabinets and Wheels II sold 3,000 for a combined 10,000 sold in the United States, making it the best-selling arcade game of 1975, according to sales figures provided by Ralph H. Baer.
-In March 1976, the first annual RePlay arcade chart listed Wheels and Wheels II as the second highest-grossing arcade game of the previous year in the United States, in terms of coin drop earnings (below Atari's Tank and Tank II), while the Racer version was the year's eight highest-earning arcade video game.
-In October 1976, RePlay listed Wheels as the third highest-earning arcade video game of 1976 in the United States, below Sea Wolf and Gun Fight (both manufactured by Midway).
+In March 1976, the first annual RePlay arcade chart listed Wheels and Wheels II as the second-highest-grossing arcade game of the previous year in the United States, in terms of coin drop earnings (below Atari's Tank and Tank II), while the Racer version was the year's eighth-highest-grossing arcade video game.
+In October, RePlay listed Wheels as the third-highest-grossing arcade video game of 1976 in the United States, below Sea Wolf and Gun Fight (both manufactured by Midway).

+In Australia, Speed Race was also a major arcade hit.
+A significant number of arcade cabinets were sold in Australia.